1and1/reactive/reactive-kafka-example/src/main/java/net/oneandone/incubator/neo/README.md

 3. Neo prefers a fluent interface style.
 Async methods are suffixed with `Async` and return a CompletableFuture instance

 4. Neo prefers immutable artifacts.
-For instance Neo makes use of a "immutable builder pattern".
+For instance Neo makes use of an "immutable builder pattern".
 Here, the builder method (typically prefixed by `with`) returns a new immutable instance of the object to build.

 5. The defaults of Neo´s major artefacts are overrideable by using the Java [ServiceLoader](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) approach.
 Typically the default will be overridden by extension libraries.